 Moderate Symptoms (Typically requires dental examination)

-• Pain in the back of the jaw which can extend to the ear, temple, or throat.
+- Pain at the back of the jaw that may spread to the ear, temple, or throat.

 A good dental examination and X-ray are also necessary at this stage to check the location of the tooth and eliminate the possibility of deeper infection or damage to the adjacent molar.